oracle-livelabs/pts/rag-apex/tables/tables.md

         LOGGING
     ```

-7. This code will create a table named *VECTOR\_STORE* in the VECTOR schema.
+4. Create a table named *VECTOR\_STORE* in the VECTOR schema.
 This is used to store the corresponding text chunks and embeddings in a column of vector datatype.
-Select the code snippet and click **Run**.
+Copy the code snippet and click **Run**.

     ```
-    %%sql

     CREATE TABLE IF NOT EXISTS VECTOR_STORE
       (	"DOC_ID" NUMBER(*,0) NOT NULL ENABLE,